kmazurczyk/AirBnB-Price-Predictor/README.md

     * bathrooms
 * Proximity to landmarks generally appeared as top features over neighborhoods or zipcodes.
 * Specific landmarks varied across models.
 We believe these geographic features are inherently non-independent. ie Distance from the High Line ranked as a top feature in our winning Random Forest model.
 However, it cannot be neglected that this feature is situated in Chelsea, one of the most lucrative neighborhoods in Manhattan, and has its own zipcode, 10011.
 Further engineering would help us understand these variables' true contribution.

+The agreement between the models on the features of importance highlights some key insights.
+The three most important features of the random forest model were the number of people the listing could accommodate, the number of bedrooms, and the number of bathrooms.
+Of relatively little importance in the model were amenities such as having Wi-Fi or a gym on the premises.
+The same finding was also seen to a lesser extent in the lasso regressions.
+This implies that the size of the listing overshadows the amenities available.
+The amenities may be an additional feature that helps to determine a price, but the size of the accommodation has a greater role in determining a competitive price.
+The greater importance placed on the listing’s proximity to landmarks rather than its location in terms of borough or zip code implies that proximity to landmarks matters in determining pricing.
+Some additional features that had importance in the models were the minimum number of nights for a booking, whether the listing had a license/permit/registration number, and whether the listing was instantly bookable.
+Similarly, the random forest also found the number of listings that a host had in NYC was important.
+This implies that bookings that are more commercialized may have higher prices as well and could be an area for further examination.

 ## Final Result